apartje/FidelityFX-FSR-1.0-Chrome-Webbrowser-Dll/README.md

 Place all files into(rcas.hlsl,fsr1.hlsl,ffx_a.h,ffx_fsr1.h):
 C:\Program Files\Google\Chrome\Application\%VERSION%
-(e.g. 144.0.7559.133) u can also if u have a dxil.dll inside the chrome folder replace it with our dll(the dll should also be named dxil.dll) to make it work automatilcy without injectin
+(e.g. 144.0.7559.133) u can also if u have a dxil.dll inside the chrome folder replace it with our dll(the dll should also be named dxil.dll) to make it work automatically without injectin

 Then inject the DLL into the Chrome process with the window title "Chrome_WidgetWin_0".